GPU acceleration

 This document provides a complete instruction on using GPU acceleration with Concrete ML.

-Concrete ML can compile both built-in and custom models using a CUDA-accelerated backend.
+Concrete ML support compiling both built-in and custom models using a CUDA-accelerated backend.
 However, once a model is compiled for CUDA, executing it on a non-CUDA-enabled machine will raise an error.

 Support

-When compiling a model for GPU, it will be assigned GPU-specific crypto-system parameters.
-These parameters are more constrained compared to CPU-specific ones.
-As a result, the Concrete compiler may have difficulty finding suitable GPU-compatible crypto-parmaters for some models, leading to a NoParametersFound
+When compiling a model for GPU, the model is assigned GPU-specific crypto-system parameters.
+These parameters are more constrained than the CPU-specific ones.
+As a result, the Concrete compiler may have difficulty finding suitable GPU-compatible crypto-parameters for some models, leading to a NoParametersFound

 error.